-- 1. Pursuant to the procedures set out in subsection E of this section, the Tribe shall prepare and forward to the Commission an investigative report on each background investigation.
-An investigative report shall include all of the following: - a.
-Steps taken in conducting a background investigation; - b.
-Results obtained; - c.
-Conclusions reached; and - d.
-The bases for those conclusions. - e.
-The Tribe shall include in its report a copy of the eligibility determination made under section D of this section.

-- 2. If a license is not issued to an applicant: - a.
-The Tribe shall notify the Commission; and - b.
-Forward copies of its eligibility determination and investigative report (if any) to the Commission for inclusion in the Indian Gaming Individuals Records System. - 3.
-The Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the Commission or his or her designee for no less than three (3) years from the date of termination of employment.
+- 1. Pursuant to the procedures set out in subsection E of this section, the Tribe and/or Tribal Gaming Agency shall prepare and forward to the Commission an investigative report on each background investigation.
+An investigative report shall include all of the following: - (a) Steps taken in conducting a background investigation; - (b) Results obtained; - (c) Conclusions reached; - (d) The bases for those conclusions; and - (e) The Tribe and/or Tribal Gaming Agency shall include in its report a copy of the eligibility determination made under section D of this section. - 2.
+If a license is not issued to an applicant: - (a) The Tribe and/or Tribal Gaming Agency shall notify the Commission; and - (b) Forward copies of its eligibility determination and investigative report (if any) to the Commission for inclusion in the Indian Gaming Individuals Records System. - 3.
+With respect to key employees and primary management officials, the Tribe and/or Tribal Gaming Agency shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the Commission or his or her designee for no less than three (3) years from the date of termination of employment.